SifatAli008/SSM/README.md

 A comprehensive desktop application for retail store management built with Python and PyQt5.
 The application provides a modern, responsive UI with intuitive controls for managing inventory, sales, customers, and generating reports.

 ## Recent Improvements
+- **Full migration to Firebase for inventory:** All inventory operations (CRUD, analytics, categories) are now live-synced with Firebase Realtime Database for real-time, cloud-based management
+- Removed all SQL/SQLite logic from inventory management for a fully cloud-native backend
 - Unified info card backgrounds and value text for a seamless, professional look
 - Inventory info cards now always show up-to-date values (never blank)
 - Modernized search bar in inventory view for better usability and appearance